jamoffitt67/jamoffitt67.github.io/index.md

 **Physiologist, Data Scientist**

-The following portfolio includes a compilation of research projects I've conducted and published as a physiologist and several recent data science projects I've completed.
-I am currently blending these two areas of experience and interest in a project investigating the analysis of pacing behavior in ultramarathon runners.
-Ongoing research efforts in Heart Rate Variability analysis in humans is continuing as well.
-A link to my full-length CV is provided below.
+The following portfolio includes a compilation of research projects I've conducted and published as a physiologist including several recent data science projects.
+I am currently blending these two areas of experience and interest in a research project investigating the analysis of pacing behavior in ultramarathon runners.
+I am finding that my analytical experiences in bench science are advantageous in designing a rigorous approach to formulating and testing data science hypotheses and interpreting the outcomes within the context of appropriate statistical methods.
+Additionally, it is exciting to employ and leverage these new, powerful analytical tools in answering some of the big questions facing society today.
+My hope is to work within the intersection of these two areas to improve the health and well-being of individuals across all spectrums of society.
+I am always immediately mindful of the biases and challenges inherent in developing ethical models and analytical tools and working to ensure these factors are considered and minimized as much as possible.
+A link to my full-length
+CV and more current research efforts are provided below.
 Feel free to explore links for examples of my work in all these areas.

-*(Maybe put things here about the importance of measured, sensible, and socially-conscious data science?
-I think it's good to tell people you'll pay careful attention to biases inherent to modern data science and work to fight them!)*

 ## Data Science Projects